AnyChart/docs.anychart.com/Gantt_Chart_NEW/Basic_Settings.md

 (?)
 Timeline elements are parts of the Gantt chart that are shown on the timeline and represent time intervals as well information related to them.

-Articles in the [Elements](Elements) section explains how to configure different types of elements, including appearance settings.
+For elements of different types, different appearance (and other) settings are available.
+Read articles in the [Elements](Elements) section to learn more.

 ### Custom Drawing